dhis2/dhis2-android-docs/content/implementation-guide/dhis2-server-requirements.md

 The *Testing* Server will be the server where you can change the server configurations and test the results of such configurations.
 Once you are happy with the configuration, training of users should occur in an environment different to *Production*.
 A dedicated *Training* server is the ideal environment in which you will train your users.
 You will create DHIS 2 users for all the trainees and make sure everyone understands and feels comfortable with the changes.
 The last step once you have tested the configurations and trained the users will be to deploy the configuration to the *Production* environment.
 You should never make configuration changes or train your users directly into the *Production* environment.

 DHIS 2 is licensed under [BSD](http://www.linfo.org/bsdlicense.html), an open source license and is free for everyone to install and use.
 However, managing a DHIS 2 instance involves more than setting up a powerful web server.
-Deploying a reliable and scalable system includet least these aspects:
+Deploying a reliable and scalable system includes at least these aspects:

 - Human resources with skills in relevant technologies such as web servers and database systems.
 - Reliable backup of your system including safe storage at a remote server.